Bryce Cotton: NBA, D-League, China, and Turkey (2014–2016)

 On February 24, 2015, Cotton signed a 10-day contract with the Utah Jazz.
 He made his NBA debut three days later, recording three points, two rebounds, one assist and one steal in just under seven minutes off the bench in a 104–82 win over the Denver Nuggets.
 He signed a second 10-day contract with the Jazz on March 6, and a multi-year deal on March 16.
 Over the final four games of the season, he averaged 14.3 points per game, scoring in double figures all four times, including a season-high 21 points against the Dallas Mavericks on April 13.
-In 15 games for the Jazz in 2014–15, he averaged 5.3 points, 1.2 rebounds and 1.0 assists in 10.6 minutes per game.
+In 15 games for the Jazz to finish the 2014–15 season, he averaged 5.3 points, 1.2 rebounds and 1.0 assists in 10.6 minutes per game.
+After playing for the Jazz during the 2015 NBA Summer League and making two appearances during the preseason, Cotton was waived by Utah on October 20, 2015.

-After playing for the Jazz during the Summer League and preseason, Cotton was waived by Utah on October 20, 2015.
-He subsequently re-joined the Austin Spurs for the 2015–16 season.
-On November 25, 2015, after four games with Austin, Cotton signed with the Phoenix Suns.
-Cotton's long-awaited debut for the Suns came over a month later on December 30, following injuries to Eric Bledsoe and Ronnie Price.
-He scored two points on 1-of-6 shooting in a 112–79 loss to the San Antonio Spurs.
+Cotton re-joined the Austin Spurs for the 2015–16 NBA Development League season.
+After averaging 22.0 points in four D-League games, he signed with the Phoenix Suns on November 25, 2015.
+He made his debut for the Suns on December 30 following injuries to Eric Bledsoe and Ronnie Price, scoring two points on 1-of-6 shooting in a 112–79 loss to the San Antonio Spurs.
 He also had three steals and two assists in just over 21 minutes off the bench.
 Cotton appeared in the Suns' next two games before being waived on January 7, 2016.
-Five days later, he returned to the Austin Spurs.
-After appearing in two more games, he parted ways with Austin to sign with the Xinjiang Flying Tigers of the Chinese Basketball Association.
-In nine games for Xinjiang, he averaged 21.2 points, 3.2 rebounds and 2.7 assists per game.
+He subsequently returned to the Austin Spurs, where he played two more D-League games.

+In late January 2016, Cotton signed with the Xinjiang Flying Tigers of the Chinese Basketball Association (CBA).
+In nine games to finish the 2015–16 CBA season, including the 2016 CBA Playoffs, he averaged 21.2 points, 3.2 rebounds and 2.7 assists per game.